JaneliaSciComp/PointMatchExplorer/README.md

 # PointMatchExplorer
-Point Match Explorer is a web app that aids in stitching of images from flyTEM with a visualization of point matches between tiles.
+Point Match Explorer is a web app that supports visualization of tile specifications and corresponding match data hosted by a [render web services](https://github.com/saalfeldlab/render) instance.
 PME utilizes React/Redux for the front-end and  Three.js to render the visualization.

 To build